Andriesvn/payroll_improvements/README.md

 6. Added Working Schedule report to show which employees are working on which date

 #### Employee Check-ins:
-1. Ability to download employee check-ins from ZK Time Web 2 into ERPNext
+1. Ability to download employee check-ins from ZK BioTime 8 into ERPNext
 2. Separate Downloaded Check-ins from Manually Added Check-ins to be flagged in Timesheet

 #### Holiday Lists: